-Compliance with regulatory and/or statutory requirements relating to the development, manufacture, licensing, marketing and supply of the product can be used as a defence, if such requirements impose the obligation on the manufacturer to produce the product in strict compliance and observance of these requirements.
+Compliance with regulatory and/or statutory requirements relating to the development, manufacture, licensing, marketing and supply of the product can be used as a defence, if such requirements impose the obligation on the producer to develop, manufacture, license, market and/or supply the produce in strict compliance and observance of these requirements.
 If this is the case, the manufacturer could invoke the exoneration cause pointed out in point d) of question 3.1 above.
-It is not possible to provide a precise answer to this question, and every case should be evaluated on a case-by-case basis.